Nikolay1580/DB-project/README.md

 - Harishi Velavan (database developer)
 - Nikolay Tsonev (back end developer)

-This repo is for the documentation of our project and uploading the files for submission for Databases and Web services cours
+This repo is for the documentation of our project and uploading the files for submission for Databases and Web services course

 ## Week 2